itpp-labs/access-addons/apps/README.rst

 Maintainers
 ------------
-This module is not maintainable since Odoo 11.0, because lack of interests from customers.
+This module is not maintained since Odoo 11.0.

 Further information
 ===================